sarabenali88/IoT/docs/research_market/research_to_market.md

 For the research market I will be researching about User Interaction.
 I want to find out how I can make it easier for non-it people to  use my website and device.
-My research question is: - "What design and feature elements can be added to optimize the user interaction for people with no IT-background?"
+My research question is: - "What design elements can be added to optimize the user interaction for people with no IT-background?"

 ## Introduction